Lowe Art Museum: Samuel H. Kress, Palley Gallery and Sheila Natasha Simrod Friedman Gallery

 Here you will find Western European Medieval, Renaissance, and Baroque paintings, sculptures, and decorative art objects including work from the Samuel H. Kress Collection of Renaissance and Baroque art.
 This wing was built specifically to house the Kress Collection after Lowe was selected as a repository for 41 works in 1961.

 Arts of Africa

 The Potamkin Family Gallery

 This gallery offers works from all regions of the African continent with an emphasis on the Sub-Saharan Africa region.
 Works include architectural elements, ceremonial and ritual objects, costumes, textiles, and sculptures dating from ca. 500 BCE to the present.
 In addition, there are ceramic, stone, metal, and paper objects from Egypt, the Near East, and Western Asia.

 Arts of Asia

 Sol and Sheila Taplin Gallery

-Here you will find ceramics, metalwork, sculpture, costumes, textiles, and architectural elements dating from the Neolithic period through the present from China, Japan, Korea, India, and Southeast Asia.
+This gallery includes ceramics, metalwork, sculpture, costumes, textiles, and architectural elements dating from the Neolithic period through the present from China, Japan, Korea, India, and Southeast Asia.